qmetry/qmetry-test-management-maven-plugin/README.md

 	<version>1.0.0</version>
 	<configuration>
 		<url>https://testmanagement.qmetry.com</url>
-		<apikey>zEzs7iy77D8ARWX8xMFzJRZTzb66W0LCyaK6xdec</apikey>
+		<apikey>zEzs7iy7D8ARWX8xMFzJRZTzb66W0LCyaK6xdec</apikey>
 		<filepath>target\surefire-reports\TEST-demoApp.xml</filepath>
 		<format>junit/xml</format>
-		<testsuitekey>JPI-TS-1</testsuitekey>
-		<platform>IOS</platform>
-		<cycle>MyCycle</cycle>
+		<project>Demo Project</project>
+		<release>Demo Release</release>
+		<cycle>Demo Cycle</cycle>
+		<build>Demo Build</build>
+		<testsuite>Testsuite Key</testsuite>
+		<platform>Demo Platform</platform>
 	</configuration>
 </plugin>

-url - URL to your QMetry instance apikey - Automation API Key filepath - path to result file (or directory for multiple files) relative to build directory format - junit/xml testng/xml cucucmber/json qas/json testsuitekey (optional) - Key of test suite. cycle (optional) - Name of cycle linked to test suite platform (optional) - Name of the platform to connect the suite
+url - URL of your QMetry instance apikey - Automation API Key filepath - path to result file (or directory for multiple files) relative to build directory format - junit/xml or testng/xml or cucucmber/json or qas/json project - Project ID or Project Key or Project name release (optional) - Release ID or Release name cycle (optional) - Cycle Id or Cycle Name build (optional) - Build ID or Build name testsuite (optional) - Test Suite ID or Entity Key platform (optional) - Platform Id or Platform Name

 Important Points
-cycle refers to the Cycle Name in QMetry Test Management, and must be included in Default Release of your project. testsuitekey should include Test Suite Key from your QMetry Test Management project.
+cycle refers to the Cycle Name in QMetry Test Management, and must be included in Release specified by release field of your project. testsuite should include Test Suite Key or Id from your QMetry Test Management project.
 Ignore the field if you want to create a new Test Suite for the results. platform (if specified), must be included in your QMetry Test Management project, before the task is executed.

 Step 4:Genetrate Test Result(s) for your project.